Miwok mythology: Sierra Miwok (Coyote and Lizard)

 From the Sierra Miwoks, another creation myth is more comparable to Pomo mythology: Coyote and Lizard create the world "and everything in it".
 Coyote create human beings from some twigs.
 They argue over whether human beings should have hands.
 Lizard wants humans to have hands but Coyote does not.
 Lizard wins a scuffle, and humans are created with hands.

 Death and afterlife stories

 Coast Miwok (Ocean Path West)

-According to Coast Miwok, the dead jumped into the ocean at Point Reyes and followed something like a string leading west beyond the breaker waves, that took them to the setting sun.
+According to the Coast Miwok, the dead jumped into the ocean at Point Reyes and followed something like a string leading West beyond the breaker waves, that took them to the setting sun.
 There they remained with Coyote in an afterworld "ute-yomigo" or "ute-yomi", meaning "dead home."

 Context

 Many of the ideas, plots and characters in Miwok mythology are shared with neighboring people of Northern California.
 For example, the Coyote-lizard story is like the tale told by their neighbors, the Pomo people.
 In addition, the Ohlone also believed that Coyote was the grandfather of the Falcon and maker of mankind.
 The relationship and similarity to Yokuts traditional narratives is also evident.

 The myths of creation after an epic flood or ocean, the Earth Diver, and the Coyote as ancestor and trickster compare to Central and Northern California mythemes of Yokuts mythology, Ohlone mythology and Pomo mythology.
 The myths of "First People" dying out to be replaced with the Miwok people is a "deeply impressed conception" shared by Natives in Northwestern California.